Legal & regulatory

 How we handle money we hold on your behalf

-We hold monies on your behalf as trustee and deposit these funds in accordance with the SRA’ Account Rules with the following banks:
+We hold monies on your behalf in accordance with the SRA’s Account Rules with the following banks:

 - Allied Irish Bank (GB)